kazu-yamamoto/unit-test-example/markdown/en/tutorial.md

 If you do so,
 they can be documentation and can also be used for testing.
-(I hope that you also use doctest for design but this article does is not about that.)
+(I hope that you also use doctest for design but this article is not about that.)

 The Haskell documentation tool is [Haddock](http://www.haskell.org/haddock/doc/html/).
 With Haddock, documentation is written in comments with markup.